Minkowski Decomposition of Associahedra and Related Combinatorics: Main results and examples

-The main goal of this section is to provide simplified formulae for $y_I$.
-The first one, given in Theorem~\ref{thm:first_y_I_thm}, simplifies the standard formula for the M\"obius inversion for functions defined on the boolean lattice used in Proposition~\ref{prop:ardila} to at most four non-zero summands for each~$I\subseteq [n]$.
-The second one, given in Theorem~\ref{thm:second_y_I_thm}, is only valid if the right-hand sides of the facet-defining inequalities satisfy $z^c_I=\tfrac{|I|(|I|+1)}{2}$ and describes~$y_I$ as the (signed) product of two numbers measuring certain path lengths of $Q_c$.

-Both theorems can be seen as a new aspect to relate combinatorics of the labeled $n$-gon~$Q_c$ to a construction of~$\As^c_{n-1}$: the coefficients for the Minkowski decomposition into faces of the standard simplex can be obtained from the combinatorics of~$Q_c$.
-Two more relations of the combinatorics of~$Q_c$ to the geometry of~$\As_{n-1}^c$ are known if $z^c_I=\tfrac{|I|(|I|+1)}{2}$ holds for the facet-defining inequalities.
-Firstly, the coordinates of the vertices can be extracted,~\cite{Loday, HohlwegLange}.
-Secondly, the facet normals and the right-hand sides for their inequalities can be computed,~\cite{HohlwegLange}.
+The goal of this section is to provide two simpler formulae for $y_I$.
+The first one, given in Theorem~\ref{thm:first_y_I_thm}, simplifies Formula~(\ref{horrible_equation}) to at most four non-zero summands for each~$I\subseteq [n]$.
+The second one, stated in Theorem~\ref{thm:second_y_I_thm}, is only valid if the right-hand sides of the facet-defining inequalities satisfy $z^c_I=\tfrac{|I|(|I|+1)}{2}$.
+The values~$y_I$ are then described as a (signed) product of two numbers that measure certain paths of~$Q_c$.
+Theorem~\ref{thm:second_y_I_thm} can be seen as a new aspect to relate combinatorics of the labeled $n$-gon~$Q_c$ to a construction of~$\As^c_{n-1}$: the coefficients for the Minkowski decomposition into faces of the standard simplex can be obtained from the combinatorics of~$Q_c$.
+Two other relations of the combinatorics of~$Q_c$ to the geometry of~$\As_{n-1}^c$ were known before.
+It is possible to extract the coordinates of the vertices,~\cite{Loday, HohlwegLange}, but it is also possible to determine the the facet normals and the right-hand sides for their inequalities,~\cite{HohlwegLange}.